Overview

 STRATEGIES AND RISK OF LOSS

-to be reinvested at a potentially lower rate of return (i.e., interest rate).
-This primarily
+be reinvested at a potentially lower rate of return (i.e., interest rate).
+This primarily relates

 ▪ Business Risk: These risks are associated with a particular industry or a particular

-carry a higher risk of profitability than an electric company, which generates its
+higher risk of profitability than an electric company, which generates its income from a

-income from a steady stream of customers who buy electricity no matter what the
+steady stream of customers who buy electricity no matter what the economic environment

-Generally, assets are more liquid if many traders are interested in a standardized
+assets are more liquid if many traders are interested in a standardized product.

-risk of profitability, because the company must meet the terms of its obligations in
+of profitability, because the company must meet the terms of its obligations in good times

-good times and bad.
-During periods of financial stress, the inability to meet loan
+and bad.
+During periods of financial stress, the inability to meet loan obligations may

 a) Bonds.
 Bonds are subject to credit risk, which is the risk of default associated